 During the summer, Ski Apache offers mountain bike rentals and gondola rides to the top of the mountain.
 Rent your bike, journey to the top of the mountain, then take the 5.5 mile mountain bike trail that was built in 2013.
 To learn more, view this New Mexico True TV YouTube video.

 For more Ski Apache vacation ideas, see below.

 Ski Apache is known for its beautiful warm weather skiing and snowboarding as the nation’s southern-most continually operating resort, but there is plenty of summer excitement too.
-Fan favorites such as the Wind Rider zip line tour, gondola rides, and endless hiking return this summer while the resort is introducing guided mountain bike tours and picnic basket lunches sure to excite any outdoor enthusiast.
 Here is what travelers can look forward to this summer.

 The festival was low-key and unpretentious, which the folks who made it up the hill appreciated.
 For a smaller festival, Wind Rider spent its money in the right places, delivering two stages both producing incredible sound and lighting. — BULLETMUSIC.NET

 From street to trail, if you love to pedal, Ruidoso has you covered.
 With new trail development and a vast network of empty rural roads and awesome mountain trails, cycling in Ruidoso has never been better.
 Discover the best places to get your bike on in Ruidoso.

 Established in 1873 by presidential order, the Mescalero Apache reservation covers 720 square miles of land adjacent to the Village of Ruidoso.
 The Mescalero Apache Tribe owns and operates both Ski Apache Ski Resort and the Inn of the Mountain Gods Resort and Casino as well as other Reservation-based enterprises.